ppoffice/hexo-theme-icarus/source/_posts/en/CDN-Providers.md

 You need to replace the actual package name, version of the package, and relative file path with `${package}`, `${version}`, and `${filename}` placeholders.
-For example, a JavaScript library with the following URL
+For example, a JavaScript library with the following URL:

 {% codeblock "UNPKG CDN URL Example" %}
 https://unpkg.com/d3@5.7.0/dist/d3.min.js
 {% endcodeblock %}

-can be generalized to this
+can be generalized to this:

 {% codeblock "UNPKG CDN URL Template" %}
 https://unpkg.com/${package}@${version}/${filename}